-There is no doubt about it, there are many benefits to working within a digital workplace, from improved workflows to stronger communication channels.
-It can be difficult, however, to measure exactly how successful a digital workplace is, particularly if you have just completed a digital transformation.
-Measuring the value of a business is a complicated task, and while endless reports of click-through rates and social media likes can be produced, these often do not provide a full picture to how successfully a digital workplace is operating.
-So we’ve put together a list of 7 effective ways to measure the success of your digital workplace:
+There’s no doubt about it – there are many benefits to implementing a digital workplace, from improved workflows to stronger communication channels.
+It can be difficult, however, to measure exactly how successful a digital workplace is, particularly if you have just completed a digital transformation for career growth.

 1. Define your workplace goals

 Before you can analyse how successful your digital workplace is, you must establish the goals and objectives of your workplace.
-For example, you may establish that innovation, productivity, employee engagement and adapting to new technology are the core goals of your workplace.
+For example, you may establish that innovation, productivity, employee engagement, and adapting to new technology are the core goals of your workplace success.
 Once you have established these goals, you can consider how well your digital workplace is supporting them.

 2. Gather quantitative data

 Those digital workplace goals you defined?
 Collect quantitative data related to each goal to measure how far you’ve met them.
 For example, if improving productivity was your aim, collect information about time frames and turnaround time on projects.

 Similarly, if employee engagement was a business goal, include key performance indicators about them.
 This will allow you to compare statistics and facts about your digital workplace against your workplace performance.